Human behavior can be defined in many ways:

 A perceptive instructor can identify defense mechanisms and help a learner by discussing the problem.
 The goal should be to restore motivation and self-confidence.

 Biological defense mechanisms are physiological responses that protect or preserve life.
-They develop when adrenaline or other chemicals are activated, and physical symptoms such as rapid heart rate and increased blood pressure occur.
+They develop when adrenaline or other chemicals are released, causing physical symptoms such as a rapid heart rate and elevated blood pressure.

 Psychological defense mechanisms are unconscious mental processes to shield from anxiety and negative emotions.
 People use these defenses to prevent unacceptable ideas or impulses from entering the conscious mind.